trashpirate/minting-dapp-crosschain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains the code for the dapp of a minting dApp for a cross-chain NFT collection (BNB -> Base)
+This repository contains the code for a minting dApp for a cross-chain NFT collection (BNB -> Base)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).